Ajay-Singh-Dabi/Kaizoku_puragurama/README.md

 # Hackathon_Hack_A_Web

+Please refer to this Readme file for the solution the main files are main_file.py, employee_faces.py, and employee_detection.py and for the database mysql is used

 1-First the database is created for both existing and monitoring data 2-mySQL is being used.
 3-we will process the data by the use of comparison